 Backtest 2, % Money Management

-In this backtest, we invest in the strategy with a constant 100% of the current capital (with a $100k initial capital).
-This means that as the capital increases or decreases, the position value changes proportionally.
-The rest of the parameters remain unchanged.
+In this backtest, we invest 100% of the current capital in the strategy, starting with an initial capital of $100k.
+As the capital increases or decreases, the position value changes proportionally.
+All other parameters remain unchanged.

 Basic statistics resulting from the test: